andrewblackmon/culture/communication.md

 If you can’t find a resolution after your conversation, then bring in a trusted manager, colleague, or someone from the Talent team as a mediator.
 If mediation fails, bring in a different topic-relevant colleague or a manager to help shape an agreement.

-At times, conflicts will be very serious in nature and will need outside help from the begining.
+At times, conflicts will be very serious in nature and will need outside help from the beginning.